Rich-Harris/sorcery/README.md

 # sorcery-map.js

-This package is a fork of [sorcery](https://github.com/Rich-Harris/sorcery) but we added few improvements:
+This package is a fork of [sorcery](https://github.com/Rich-Harris/sorcery) but with few improvements added:

 **We merged pull requests**
 * [Adjust delimiter used to detect the end of source map URLs in JS files](https://github.com/Rich-Harris/sorcery/pull/176)